wg-osr/walkerga.github.io/class/mu_wizard2.md

 </details>

 ## Study
-You need a Spell book to study.
-You cannot take a Magic User template if you do not possess a spell book.
+You need a Spellbook to study.
+You cannot take a Wizard template if you do not possess a Spellbook.
 When you study, you choose which book you are studying, gain the knowledge contained in it and roll for one of its spells.
 If you already know the spell, roll again.
 You can spend a Treasure when you end a session in town to study again.

 **Some Spellbooks:**